Dynamic programming on bipartite tree decompositions: -completeness on graphs of bounded

 The result of \autoref{approx-col} is tight since any even cycle has bipartite treewidth zero and is 2-colorable, and any odd cycle has bipartite treewidth one and is 3-colorable.
 Unfortunately, despite of \autoref{approx-col}, the problem is \textsf{para-}\NP-complete parameterized by \oct.

 \begin{lemma} is \NP-complete even for graphs of \oct\ at most three. \end{lemma}

 \begin{proof} We present a reduction from the {\sc List-$3$-Coloring} problem that is defined as follows.

-According to \cite{ChlebikC06}, the {\sc List-$3$-Coloring} problem is \NP-complete even when restricted to planar 3-regular bipartite graphs.
+The {\sc List-$3$-Coloring} problem is \NP-complete even when restricted to planar 3-regular bipartite graphs~\cite{ChlebikC06}.
 Let $(G,L)$ be such an instance of {\sc List-$3$-Coloring}.
 Let $G^+$ be the graph obtained from $G$ by adding three vertices $v_1,v_2$, and $v_3$ that are pairwise adjacent and such that for each $v\in V(G)$, $v$ is adjacent to $v_i$ for $i\in[3]\setminus L(v)$.
+See \autoref{fig_3-color} for an illustration.
 It is easy to see that $G^+$ admits a proper 3-coloring $c$ if and only if $(G,L)$ admits a proper list coloring $c'$, and, in this case, necessarily, $c_{|V(G)}=c'$.
-Given that {\sc List-3-Coloring} is \NP-complete on bipartite graphs and that $\oct(G^+)\leq 3$, {\sc 3-Coloring} is \NP-complete even for graphs of \oct\ at most three. \end{proof}
+Given that {\sc List-3-Coloring} is \NP-complete on bipartite graphs and that $\oct(G^+)\leq 3$, {\sc 3-Coloring} is \NP-complete even for graphs of \oct\ at most three.